How to Get a Divorce in Ohio

 Once you have determined that you need or want to end your marriage, you can do it in several ways.
 You can file a Complaint for Divorce or a Petition for Dissolution.
 You can file these documents through an attorney who practices family law or you can try to do it yourself – a DIY divorce.

 Filing a matter in the court system without an attorney is called “self-represented” or “pro se.”
 Pro se is a Latin phrase which means “on behalf of oneself.”
-How to get a divorce in Ohio?

 Here is an example: I am an attorney.
 I know things about law that lay persons do not.
 I have had years of training and on-the-job experience.
 I am not an auto mechanic.
 Auto mechanics know things about autos that I do not.
 They have had years or experience and on-the-job training.
 So, if I replace my brake pads, that is my decision and would likely save me money today.
 However, if I screw up and damage my brakes further or cause a wreck, the savings is not worth it in the long run.